IgorBuchelnikov/ObservableComputations/README.md

 }
 ```

-## Debuging
+## Debugging

-### User code: selectors, predicates, arbitary expressions, modification handlers, CollectionChanged and PropertyChanged handlers
+### User code: selectors, predicates, arbitrary expressions, modification handlers, CollectionChanged and PropertyChanged handlers
-Selectors are expressions that are passed as an argument to the following extention methods: Selecting, SelectingMany, Grouping, GroupJoining, Dictionaring, Hashing, Ordering, ThenOrdering, PredicateGroupJoining.
-Predicates are expressions that are passed as an argument to Filtering extention method.
-Arbitary expressions are expressions that are passed as argument to Computing and Using extention methods.
-Modification handlers was described in the ["Modifing computations"](#Modifing-computations).
+Selectors are expressions that are passed as an argument to the following extension methods: Selecting, SelectingMany, Grouping, GroupJoining, Dictionaring, Hashing, Ordering, ThenOrdering, PredicateGroupJoining.
+Predicates are expressions that are passed as an argument to Filtering extension method.
+Arbitrary expressions are expressions that are passed as argument to Computing and Using extension methods.
+Modification handlers was described in the ["Modifying computations"](#Modifing-computations).
 CollectionChanged and PropertyChanged handlers are handlers for [CollectionChanged](https://docs.microsoft.com/en-us/dotnet/api/system.collections.specialized.inotifycollectionchanged.collectionchanged?view=netframework-4.8) and [PropertyChanged](https://docs.microsoft.com/en-us/dotnet/api/system.componentmodel.inotifypropertychanged.propertychanged?view=netframework-4.8) events respectively.

-Here is the code illustrating debugging of arbitrary expressions (other types of code can be debuged by the same way):
+Here is the code illustrating debugging of arbitrary expressions (other types of code can be debugged by the same way):

 ```csharp
 using System;